 Facing a flea infestation on your dog may make you feel like you’ve let them down.
-But fleas are stealthy, hitching a ride on your dog during neighborhood walks, puppy playdates, backyard business, even through human contact.
-And while they may start with a sneak attack, an infestation produces telltale signs:
+But remember that it's not your fault as a pet owner, because fleas are stealthy: They can hitch a ride on your dog during neighborhood walks, puppy playdates, backyard business or even through human contact.
+Learn more about where fleas can come from.

 - Increased scratching, biting and licking